maralinetorres/BU-Capstone-Predicting-Environmental-Actions/README.md

 After the pilot, we added more data to this project.
 This new datasource was collected from : Freiberg, David and Park, DG and Serafeim, George and Zochowski, Rob.
 2020.
 Corporate Environmental Impact: Measurement, Data and Information.
 Harvard Business School, Impact-Weighted Accounts Project report.

+# Navigate our analysis

+We work with the following notebooks (and in this order):

+1. Data Collection, Cleaning and Exploratory Data Analysis
+2. Exploratory Data Analysis-PilotStocks
+3. GHG Scope 1 Predictive Model Evaluation
+4. Fixed_Effects_Regressions
+5. EDA_for_ISIN_&_WRDS

 # Description of the data

 ## Individual datasets